 This shows that you’re human and helps others feel comfortable doing the same.

-(This doesn’t mean you are allowed to be incompetent – however, it is better to ask and learn instead of pretending to know everything!)
+(This doesn’t mean you are allowed to be incompetent – however, it is better to ask and learn instead of pretending to know everything!) - Respect Privacy and Boundaries.

 Understand and respect the personal and professional boundaries of others.